 - 1 teaspoon paprika

-Combine the cream cheese, Greek yogurt, crab meat, garlic, Worcestershire, and 1/4 cup of the cheese in a bowl.
+- Combine the cream cheese, Greek yogurt, crab meat, garlic, Worcestershire, and Parmesan cheese in a mixing bowl.
 Stir.

-Stuff the crab, Greek yogurt, and cheese mixture into each of the slits.
+- Stuff the crab mixture into each of the slits.